mindersec/minder/docs/docs/developer_guide/architecture.md

 # System Architecture

-While it is built as a single container, Mediator implements several external interfaces for different components.
+While it is built as a single container, Minder implements several external interfaces for different components.
 In addition to the GRPC and HTTP service ports, it also leverages the [watermill library](https://watermill.io) to queue and route events within the application.